kndt84/aws-api-gateway-client/README.md

 [![dependencies Status](https://david-dm.org/kndt84/aws-api-gateway-client/status.svg)](https://david-dm.org/kndt84/aws-api-gateway-client)

 # Overview
 A module for AWS API gateway client based on auto-generated JavaScript SDK.
 This module can be used not only for Node.js but for front-end.
+In addition, it generalizes original SDK's endpoint specific methods.

 Reference:
 https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-generate-sdk.html